People Who Refused to Be Defined by Their Past Accept 11 Challenges

 6. Your past does not have to define your future choices

 Lessons can be learnt from your past, including what worked, what didn’t, and the patterns you followed.
 Harvesting those lessons and making intentional choices by moving ahead is a critical phase.
-Instead of learning and moving on, many people stall because they keep reliving the past.
+Instead of learning and moving on, many people stall by reliving the past.

 When you interact with challenges, derive meaning from them, and put them into practice, you can achieve success.
 What did that event tell me about my limitations, you might wonder?
 My advantages?
 What do I need?
 “How will I act differently now?” is the following question to ask.
 When you reflect, choose one lesson from your past and then make a list of two specific actions you will take to prevent being defined by your past.